-To connect your YouTube account to Vimeo, create your live event, then go to the Destinations tab, then click Connect next to YouTube.
+To connect your YouTube account to Vimeo, first create your live event.
+Then, go to the Destinations menu under Settings, and then select Connect next to YouTube.

 You will be brought to the connected apps page in your Vimeo Account Settings.
 Select Connect next to YouTube to authenticate the YouTube app.

 Log in to your YouTube account, select the profile to which you’d like to stream, and allow the requested permissions in order to connect YouTube to your Vimeo account.
 Once connected, you will be prompted to return to your event settings page on Vimeo.

 Back in your Live Event Settings on Vimeo, you can adjust your event's privacy on YouTube.